tracktownsoftware/tracktownsoftware.github.io/_posts/2020-12-22-GitHubPagesUserVsProjectSites.markdown

 Your default subdomain for all your Github Pages sites is **username.github.io**.

-You can point to your own custom domain by following these instructions from Github: [Managing a custom domain for your GitHub Pages site](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site)
+You can point to your own custom domain by following these DNS CNAME record instructions from Github: [Managing a custom domain for your GitHub Pages site](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site)

-Now I can navigate to my GitHub Pages user site with **https://www.tracktownsoftware.com** rather than **https://tracktownsoftware.github.io**.
+After following the above instructions for my tracktownsoftware.github.io repository I can now navigate to **https://www.tracktownsoftware.com** rather than **https://tracktownsoftware.github.io**.

-If I had a mygreatlibrary repository with a GitHub Pages project site the address would be **https://www.tracktownsoftware.com/mygreatlibrary** rather than **https://tracktownsoftware.github.io/mygreatlibrary**.
+The above change also affects the path to GitHub Pages Project sites.
+For the mygreatlibrary example I can use **https://www.tracktownsoftware.com/mygreatlibrary** rather than **https://tracktownsoftware.github.io/mygreatlibrary**.
+You still have the option of setting up a custom domain at the Github Pages Project level, such as **www.mygreatlibrary.com**.

 # Helpful links
 - [What are GitHub Pages](https://pages.github.com/)